 - microSD Memory Card

 - microSDHC Memory Card

 - microSDXC Memory Card

-- The above are supported memory card types as of August 2015.

-- This camera supports use of microSD memory cards of the following types and capacities: microSD memory cards up to 2GB; microSDHC memory cards greater than 2GB, up to 32GB; microSDXC memory cards greater than 32GB, up to 2TB.
+This camera supports use of microSD memory cards of the following types and capacities: microSD memory cards up to 2GB, microSDHC memory cards from 2GB up to 32GB, microSDXC memory cards from 32GB up to 2TB.
 Note that the ability to use any particular card with this camera, even if it satisfies the above capacity and type requirements, is not guaranteed.

-A Warning!
+⚠ Warning!